Open to residents in Newtown, Te Aro and Berhampore

 If your local hub is already full, or if there isn’t a hub in your area, you can join our waitlist here.
 We’re planning on expanding our drop-off network in the future - get in touch if you would like to see a hub in your neighbourhood.

 We operate a professional composting service at Kaicycle, which means we don’t operate quite like other community gardens that are powered by volunteers.
-We pay the Living Wage to our cyclists and composters for their mahi to:
+We pay the Living Wage to our cyclists and composters for their mahi.
+So your subscription fee goes towards:

-Clean out the buckets, tubs and wheelie bins, and reset them so they’re fresh each week
+Cleaning out the buckets, tubs and wheelie bins, and resetting them so they’re fresh each week

-Process the food scraps by hand - removing fruit stickers and non-compostable items, and preparing the compost piles with sufficient amounts of mulch, coffee chaff and beneficial anaerobic microbes
+Processing the food scraps by hand - removing fruit stickers and non-compostable items, and preparing the compost piles

-Monitor and tend to our 30 compost piles over 4 to 6 months - turning them and ensuring ideal conditions for microbial activity (e.g. temperature, moisture, air flow) and pest-proofing
+Monitoring our 30 compost piles over 4-6 months - turning them and ensuring ideal conditions for microbial activity (e.g. temperature, moisture, air flow)

-Donate our matured & living compost to marae, community gardens, schools and kindies, or use it on our own farm to grow kai that we also donate
+Donating our matured & living compost to marae, community gardens and schools, or using it on our own farm to grow organic kai

-Host free events, workshops and volunteer sessions to share our knowledge and build community
+Hosting events, workshops and volunteer sessions to share our composting and farming knowledge

-Improve our infrastructure and processes to keep producing the best compost that regenerates soils, grows healthy kai and nourishes our communities.
+Improving our infrastructure and processes so that we can keep producing premium living compost that regenerates soils, grows healthy kai and nourishes our communities.

 Please let us know if price is a barrier for you, as we offer a discount for Community Service Card holders.

-If you’re not in a position to pay at the moment but still want to put your scraps to good use - there are other community gardens that welcome food scrap donations for free - like Innermost Gardens & Hataitai Men’s Shed.
+If you’re not in a position to pay at the moment but still want to put your scraps to good use - there are other community gardens that welcome food scrap donations for free - like Innermost Gardens, Miramar Prison Gardens, and Hataitai Men’s Shed - as well as private residents contactable via Peels.

 We help grow food—not landfills